-HRL works in partnership with the The Carolyn Barber Pierre Center for Intercultural Life on the Kaleidoscope RLC.
-If you have questions about the RLC content or programming, please contact Petey Peterson (ppeterson@tulane.edu),, Director, Office of Multicultural Affairs.
+HRL works in partnership with the Carolyn Barber Pierre Center for Intercultural Life (CIL) on the Kaleidoscope RLC.
+If you have questions about the RLC content or programming, please contact Dr. Eric Pegués (epegues1@tulane.edu), Interim Director for CIL and Director of Strategies for Excellence & Opportunity.

 Below are a few examples of past programs that Kaleidoscope RLC students have participated in through the RLC.
 The programs vary each year with input from RLC students, staff, and faculty.

-- Family Dinners: One Sunday each month, Kaleidoscope residents come together to prepare a meal and recharge for the upcoming week.
+- Family Dinners: Once a month, CIL staff host a Family Dinner for Kaleidoscope residents to come together share a meal and recharge for the upcoming week.
 This is a great informal social setting to get to know each other and build community.

 As a member of the Kaleidoscope RLC, you must take a Tulane Interdisciplinary Experience Seminary (TIDES) course that is affiliated with the RLC.
 The TIDES program offers first-year courses to students to promote interdisciplinary scholarship and exploration.
 For descriptions of the courses being offered in each RLC please see the RLC application.